pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Why 11 and not 10?
 Well, I'm not sure about that.
 You're meeting with us here in our early days.
-We're still figuring out what Turtling Well means
+We're still figuring out what it means to turtle well

 You can type out the full Python yourself if you want: